UNITED NATIONS —

-Another monitor, Helsinki University professor Johan Backman, said Western power do not fully understand the situation in Crimea.
+Another monitor, Helsinki University professor Johan Backman, says Western powers do not fully understand the situation in Crimea.

-"Western politicians cannot understand what is going on.
-Because as far as I understand these countries and especially the U.S. have very weak informational base about what is going on in Russia first and secondly what is happening in Ukraine.
-And also western politicians of EU they do not really understand what happens in Russia.
+"Western politicians cannot understand what is going on," he said.
+"As far as I understand, these countries, and especially the U.S., have very weak informational base about what is going on in Russia ... and, secondly, what is happening in Ukraine.
+Also, Western politicians of EU they do not really understand what happens in Russia.
 Western countries are at a dead end.
 In fact they cannot take any measures against Russia in this situation.
 And Russia is in control totally and securely."

-U.S. Secretary of State John Kerry says Russian acceptance of a Crimean referendum to break off from Ukraine and join Russia would be an illegal "backdoor annexation."
+U.S. Secretary of State John Kerry said Friday that Russian acceptance of a Crimean referendum to break off from Ukraine and join Russia would be an illegal "backdoor annexation."

 Kerry met with Russian Foreign Minister Sergei Lavrov for six hours in London Friday in an effort to defuse the tensions in Crimea.

 If Sunday's vote passes and the Russian parliament ratifies it, Kerry said that would violate international law, and there will be consequences.
 He said this is not a threat against Russia but a matter of respecting international standards for annexation and independence.

 Lavrov said in a separate news conference that the talks with Kerry were useful, but the two have "no common vision" on Crimea.
 He said Russia will "respect the will of the Crimean people," and he criticized the threat of U.S. and European Union sanctions on Russia as "counterproductive."

 U.S. Republican Senator John McCain says a Russian invasion of eastern Ukraine would be a breach of "enormous consequences" and could bring a very sharp response by the United States and Europe.